The truth is that starting a box trucking business brings up other arising questions that you don’t have an answer to yet.

 Set up a business structure for your box truck company

-The chosen business structure determines the business’s taxes, personal liability, and registration requirements.
+The business structure determines the business’s taxes, personal liability, and registration requirements.
 So, choose wisely.

-Here’s the main description of the four business structure types:
+Here’s a short description of the four business structure types:

 - Sole Proprietorship - is a common choice for small businesses.
 In this case, the business entity makes no legal distinction between the company and the business owner.
 So, the entire income of the company goes directly to the owner.
 At the same time, the business owner is also responsible for any debts, losses, or liabilities.